Will the Cavaliers cover the spread vs. the Celtics? Promo Codes, Betting Trends, Records ATS

 Cavaliers Betting Records & Stats

-- Cleveland and its opponents have combined to score more than 224.5 points in 12 of 23 games this season.
+- Cleveland has combined with its opponent to score more than 226.5 points in 12 of 24 games this season.

-- The Cavaliers have come away with four wins in the eight contests they have been listed as the underdogs in this season.
+- The Cavaliers have come away with four wins in the nine contests they have been listed as the underdogs in this season.

-- Cleveland has not entered a game this season with longer moneyline odds than +375.
+- Cleveland has played as an underdog of +300 or more once this season and lost that game.

-- The moneyline set for this matchup implies Cleveland has a 21.1% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that Cleveland has a 25% chance of pulling out a win.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!